skip

 PHONE: 212-808-2947 FAX: 212-351-3401

-Mr. Matty also assists clients with offensive and defensive pre-suit investigations and patent assertion strategy.
-Mr. Matty has extensive experience advising clients in patent licensing and settlement negotiations, and he regularly advises clients on developing and maintaining patent portfolios.
+Brian also assists clients with offensive and defensive pre-suit investigations and patent assertion strategy.
+He has extensive experience advising clients in patent licensing and settlement negotiations, and he regularly advises clients on developing and maintaining patent portfolios.

-Prior to joining Desmarais LLP, Mr. Matty was a patent agent and associate at Ropes & Gray, where he gained significant experience in patent prosecution and managing large patent portfolios before focusing on patent litigation.
-Mr. Matty is also a named inventor on U.S. Patent No. 8,496,655, which covers a catheter-based medical device for removing heart valves during minimally-invasive heart surgery.
+Prior to joining Desmarais LLP, Brian was a patent agent and associate at Ropes & Gray, where he gained significant experience in patent prosecution and managing large patent portfolios before focusing on patent litigation.
+Brian is also a named inventor on U.S. Patent No. 8,496,655, which covers a catheter-based medical device for removing heart valves during minimally-invasive heart surgery.

 • Associate, Ropes & Gray LLP, 2014-2016